nikldev0/hugo-utilitybelt/README.md

 ## Usage
 1. Add the `hugo-utilitybelt` as a submodule to be able to get upstream changes later `git submodule add https://github.com/lockedatapublished/hugo-utilitybelt.git themes/hugo-utilitybelt`
 2. Add `hugo-utilitybelt` as a theme in your config.toml `theme = ["hugo-itsalocke", "hugo-utilitybelt"]`
-3. In your custom theme or site, reference utilitybelt partials in the normal way
+3. In your custom theme or site, reference utilitybelt partials in the normal way.

 ## Core contents